One of the more frustrating aspects of being overweight is when you experience success, drop a few pounds, only to see it all come back.

 The good is that you have the personal discipline to follow a diet plan to lose unwanted body fat.
 The bad news is that you’re likely repeating similar mistakes with every new diet attempt, causing the weight to return.

-To understand how to keep the weight off permanently, let’s examine the most common diet flaws people encounter.
+To understand how to lose weight and keep it off permanently, let’s examine the most common diet flaws people encounter.

 Why The Weight Comes Back